kyverno/website/content/en/docs/CRDs/_index.md

      admission review request and report an error in a policy report.
 Optional.
      The default value is "audit".

+   validationFailureActionOverrides     <[]Object>
+     ValidationFailureActionOverrides is a Cluter Policy attribute that specifies ValidationFailureAction namespace-wise.
+It overrides
+     ValidationFailureAction for the specified namespaces.

    webhookTimeoutSeconds        <integer>
-     WebhookTimeoutSeconds specifies the webhook timeout for this policy.
-After the timeout passes, the admission request will fail based on the failure policy.
+     WebhookTimeoutSeconds specifies the maximum time in seconds allowed to apply this policy.
+After the configured time expires, the admission request may fail, or may simply ignore the policy results, based on the failure policy.
 The default timeout is 10s, the value must be between 1 and 30 seconds.
 ```

-Kyverno's support for structural schemas also enables integrated help in Kubernetes enabled Integrated Development Environments like [VS Code](https://code.visualstudio.com/) with the [Kubernetes Extension](https://code.visualstudio.com/docs/azure/kubernetes) installed.
+Kyverno's support for structural schemas also enables integrated help in Kubernetes enabled Integrated Development Environments (IDEs) like [VS Code](https://code.visualstudio.com/) with the [Kubernetes Extension](https://code.visualstudio.com/docs/azure/kubernetes) installed.